utsav-deep-rjil/jcs-python-sdk-sbs/README.md

 This is the python sdk for APIs provided by Jio Cloud Services - Simple Block Storage.
 To use it download or clone this project and then import it in your project.

+To generate documentation, go to docs folder of the project and run *make html* in the terminal.
+To view the documentation, go to *docs/build/html* folder and click on index.html.

 Some basic examples for using the SDK is given in this README itself.